John 1.1-5.

 The word of God, and the WORD OF GOD .

 Unfortunately, some Christians are a little too quick to frappé together all the biblical ideas of “word”—the lóyos who’s with and is God, and is Jesus; and every other “word of God” they find in the bible.
-I’ve heard Christians actually teach that the word of God (i.e. the bible) and the word of God (i.e. Jesus) are one and the same.
+I’ve heard Christians actually claim the word of God (i.e. the bible) and the word of God (i.e. Jesus) are one and the same.
 After all, they’re both “words.”
 Perhaps the same word?

 No. Don’t be a moron.